Mis à jour le

 It’s a short train ride from Lisbon to Sintra and you’ll be there in no time.

 Palácio da Pena has nothing to do with the castle in Lisbon.
 It is impressive, colorful, and massive.
 I took about 100 pictures of the castle and couldn’t stopped!
+I won’t lie, it’s one of the most visited site close to Lisbon.
+Expect lots of people and make sure to book your ticket in advance.

 Just a quick walk from Pena, you’ll find the Castelo dos Mouros, a fortress of rocks and cliffs, situated on the highest point of the Serra de Sintra.